William Hewett: Early life and Crimean War

 Hewett was born at Brighton on 12 August 1834 to William Hewett, physician to King William IV.
+William Hewett was the son of William Nathan Wright Hewett of Bilham Hall, near Doncaster, a once wealthy landowner who lost the majority of his fortune to horse-racing and had to leave the country for Calcutta.
+Hewett's uncles included Sir Prescott Gardner Hewett, 1st Bt., John Short Hewett and Dr Cornwallis Hewett.
 He entered the Royal Navy in 1847, and served as a midshipman in the Second Anglo-Burmese War.
 In 1854, while acting mate of HMS Beagle, he was attached to the Naval Brigade during the Siege of Sevastopol during the Crimean War.

 Hewett was in charge of the Right Lancaster Battery at Sevastopol on 26 October 1854.
 The battery was being threatened by the enemy and, through a misunderstanding, he was ordered to spike his gun and retreat.
 Disregarding the order, Hewett pulled down the parapet of the battery and with the assistance of some soldiers slewed his gun round and poured on the advancing enemy a most destructive and effectual fire.
 On 5 November, at the Battle of Inkerman, he again acted with great bravery.
-For these two actions, he was granted a field promotion to lieutenant and awarded the Victoria Cross, one of the first ever awarded.
+For these two actions, he was given the rank of acting lieutenant and later awarded the Victoria Cross, one of the first ever awarded.
 Hewett's promotion was made official after passing his examinations at Portsmouth; He was subsequently appointed to the royal yacht, from which he was promoted to commander on 13 September 1858.